Office Worker Posture Guide — Desk Posture Tips

 Check Your Posture with AI

 Take front + side photos on Posture Check to analyze forward head, round shoulder, and shoulder asymmetry at once.
+Comparing your posture at the start and end of the workday shows how much sitting affects you.
 Measure periodically to track improvement.

 Analyze your posture with AI